glouw/blog/_posts/2019-04-10-Age-of-Kings-Reverse-Engineering-Part-0.md

 You will need to install the Age of Empires 2 - The Age of Kings Demo.
 The installation also works in wine if you are in Linux.

 Reverse engineering documentation will be referenced from OpenAge's efforts to fully reverse engineer the Age of Empires II and all its expansions.
-I suggest you check them out.
+I suggest you check them out:

+`019/04/11/Age-of-Kings-Reverse-Engineering-Part-0.html`

 Without further adieu, let's get started.